Susan Ruff

 By arrangement pretty much anytime (e-mail or call)

-I’m a Lecturer II in Writing Across the Curriculum (WAC) at MIT: I help math instructors to teach communication (writing and speaking) within the context of their math classes.
-My activities are diverse: I lecture, lead workshops, work with students one-on-one and in teams, consult with instructors and TAs one-on-one and in workshops, and I am editor of the math department’s CI Space.
-The CI Space is an internal website that helps math instructors collaborate to develop and share ideas and materials for teaching mathematical communication in their classes.
+I’m a Lecturer II in Writing, Rhetoric, and Professional Communication at MIT: I help math faculty, instructors, and TAs to teach communication (writing and speaking) within the context of their math classes.
+My activities are diverse: I work with students one-on-one and in teams, lecture, lead workshops, consult with instructors and TAs one-on-one and in workshops, and I am editor of the math department’s CI Space.
+The CI Space is an internal website that helps mathematics educators collaborate to develop and share ideas and materials for teaching mathematical communication in their classes.

 I am also an editor of the Mathematical Association of America's Mathematical Communication website, which grew out of the MIT math department's CI Space.

-With Michael Carter (NCSU), I am researching the communication skills needed by software engineers in industry.
+With Michael Carter (NCSU), I have researched the communication abilities needed by software engineers in industry.

 Below is a list of the classes I work with in the math department, and a brief description of the communication in each.